vand3rlinden/Bash/README.md

-# Installation
-1. Clone this repository with `git clone` command

 # Installation per bash script
 1. Make a bashscript directory in your user directory `cd ~`: `mkdir bashscripts`
 2. Open the directory: `cd bashscripts`